CBS says no fear of TV shows getting drowned out by monkeys

-LOS ANGELES (Reuters) - CBS won’t be monkeying around with its traditional fall TV show roll out, despite rival networks moving up the premieres of many of their new comedies and dramas to late August or early September.
+LOS ANGELES, July 29 (Reuters) - CBS won’t be monkeying around with its traditional fall TV show roll out, despite rival networks moving up the premieres of many of their new comedies and dramas to late August or early September.

 CBS entertainment president Nina Tassler told television reporters on Sunday that the No. 1 U.S. network had no concerns about its new shows being drowned out by rivals like NBC’s “Animal Practice,” which features a cute monkey and will debut in August.